SamuraisEpic/vfio-gpu-passthrough/README.md

 1. You won't be able to access the host via gui while using the VM (ssh should still work)
 2. You can only use one system at a time so if you want to say, stream from Linux, that's not going to be an option.
 3. NVIDIA drivers are hit or miss with this. for me, it didn't work well until i force unbound the driver.

+##### Note for NVDIA GPU users with a second GPU
+If ryou plan to passthrough the NVIDIA card, then make sure there's no driver assigned to it because it will screw shit up and mess up everything. if you end up keeping the driver, then refer the process used for Single GPU Passthrough later on.

+#### 2.1: Getting the Libvirt Hooks Helper
+This process is fairly easy, and so there's no sub sections.
+First, make the directory that the hooks will go in with `sudo mkdir -p /etc/libvirt/hooks`.